 I Peter 5:7 casting all your care upon Him, for He cares for you.

-If we can do this, and it is not easy, but if we can do this, and teach ourselves to do this, we can teach ourselves to make these right moves when anxiety comes, and we can with Christ's help, then we will overcome anxieties.
+This is not easy, but if we can do this, and teach ourselves to do this, we can teach ourselves to make these right moves when anxiety comes—and we can with Christ's help—then we will overcome anxieties.